 1950s Knit Tops

 Tailored blouses were not the only common style of top.
 The short sleeve snug fitting pullover knit top was a cousin of the sweater.
 New materials reduced the bulk of previous generations of sweaters, as well as making them shrink proof.
 Thin knit tops could have a traditional tailored point or Peter Pan collars, but were more often seen in high crew necks, roll necks, shawl collars, and boat necks.
 Sometimes, the V-neck versions with point or shawl collars were called polo shirts.

 The summer knit top were usually plain colors, not patterns.
 Some did feature knit in designs or textures as alternatives to the smooth finish on most knit shirts.
 Sleeve lengths were short, mid-arm lengths or longer dolman sleeves.

 The bottom of the knit top had a wide waist band.
 They could be worn tucked into skirts and pants or worn over them.
 Tucked in was more sleek looking while out was more casual.

 One popular trend was to wear a short chiffon scarf, rolled and tied, to the left around the neck.
 These colorful neck scarves were almost always worn with a tight knit top.
 The pop of color was yet another way of accessorizing an outfit.

 Even in winter, knit tops were usually worn alone, not over another blouse.
 This helped reduce bulk and keep the wasp waist effect popular in 1950s fashion.

 Learn about 1950s winter sweaters.

 1950s Style Tops

-1950s reproduction or new vintage inspired 1950s tops tend to favor a few youthful styles such as the hater top, the peasant top, the peter pan collar, kit tops and the spaghetti strap tops like these:
+1950s reproduction or new vintage inspired 1950s tops tend to favor a few youthful styles such as the halter top, the peasant top, the Peter Pan collar, knit tops, and the spaghetti strap tops like these: